taobo0310/musicdl/docs/Clients.md

 Music from the platform referenced above can be fetched through QobuzMusicClient.

+With QobuzMusicClient, you do not need extra CLI tools like ffmpeg or N_m3u8DL-RE.
+A simple musicdl installation is sufficient.

+(1) Command-Line Usage

+(2) Invoke It in Python

 #### SoundCloudMusicClient

 [SoundCloud](https://soundcloud.com/discover) is a music streaming and sharing platform where users can discover tracks, playlists, and podcasts, while artists can upload and share their work with listeners worldwide.

 Songs offered by the platform above can be retrieved through SoundCloudMusicClient.

+To use SoundCloudMusicClient, you will need a few extra CLI tools, including [FFmpeg](https://www.ffmpeg.org/), [N_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE/releases/tag/v0.5.1-beta), and [Bento4](https://www.bento4.com/).
+After installing them together with musicdl, you are ready to go.

+(1) Command-Line Usage

+- Basic usage for song search and download, without login cookies:

+  `musicdl -m SoundCloudMusicClient`

+- Basic usage for playlist parsing and downloading, without login cookies:

+  `musicdl -p "https://soundcloud.com/raudymithut/sets/sets-from-dj-raudy-mit-hut" -m SoundCloudMusicClient`

+(2) Invoke It in Python

 #### SpotifyMusicClient (Built-in Premium Account)